Direct Deposit to a Checking Account

 All direct deposit accounts are set up in Settings > Reimbursement - no matter if you’re setting up a company withdrawal account or an employee reimbursement account.

 Please note: If you don’t see the option to add a direct deposit account at Settings > Reimbursement, then you are not a current member of your company’s expense policy OR you have not successfully upgraded to the Team plan or above.

-- For employees, just click 'Add Reimbursement Account' enter your routing number and account number
+- For employees, just click 'Add Deposit Account' enter your routing number and account number.

 In 1-2 business days, Expensify will administer three test transactions to your reimbursement account.
 Once these transactions - two deposits and one withdrawal - have posted to your account, go to Settings > Reimbursement and click “validate” button next to the pending account.

 Here you will be prompted to enter the amounts of these test transactions.
 Click ‘okay’ and your account will be activated.

 Only the person who has added the withdrawal bank account to their Expensify account will be able to reimburse employees.
 No other policy admins or users will be able to reimburse employees from that bank account, unless permission has been granted.

 To share reimbursement with another person (they must be a policy admin), log in to the Reimbursement section in account settings, then click 'Share' next to the account you want to share, and select the policy admin to share with.
 We will process this share request and the account will normally be available to reimburse reports within 1-2 business days.